ghiscoding/slickgrid-universal/frameworks/slickgrid-vue/docs/getting-started/quick-start.md

 ### 7. Get Started
 The best way to get started is to clone the [Slickgrid-Vue-Demos](https://github.com/ghiscoding/slickgrid-vue-demos), it has multiple examples and it is also updated frequently since it is used for the GitHub Bootstrap 4 demo page. `Slickgrid-Vue` has 2 `Bootstrap` themes, you can see a demo of each one below.
-- [Bootstrap 5 demo](https://ghiscoding.github.io/slickgrid-vue) / [examples repo](https://github.com/ghiscoding/slickgrid-vue-demos) (with `I18N` Service)
+- [Bootstrap 5 demo](https://ghiscoding.github.io/slickgrid-vue-demos) / [examples repo](https://github.com/ghiscoding/slickgrid-vue-demos) (with `I18N` Service)

 ##### All Live Demo Examples have links to the actual code
 Like to see the code to a particular Example?
 Just click on the "see code" that is available in every live examples.

 ### 8. CSP Compliance
-The project supports Content Security Policy (CSP) as long as you provide an optional `sanitizer` in your grid options (we recommend DOMPurify).
+The project supports Content Security Policy (CSP) as long as you provide an optional `sanitizer` in your grid options (we recommend [DOMPurify](https://github.com/cure53/DOMPurify)).
 Review the [CSP Compliance](../developer-guides/csp-compliance.md) documentation for more info.

 ### 9. Add Optional Feature like Excel Export
-Starting with version 3.0.0, the Excel Export is now an optional package and if you want to use it then you'll need to install it via npm from the monorepo library with `npm install @slickgrid-universal/excel-export`.
+The Excel Export is an optional package and if you want to use it then you'll need to install it via npm from the monorepo library with `npm install @slickgrid-universal/excel-export`.
 Refer to the [Excel Export - Docs](../grid-functionalities/export-to-excel.md) for more info.

 Here's a quick list of some of these optional packages
 - [@slickgrid-universal/excel-export](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/excel-export)